mikeizbicki/ucr-cs100/textbook/C++/C++features/README.md

  int main()
  {
 		vector<string> a = {"my", "init", "list"};
- 	    int size = a.size();

-		for(int i = 0; i < size; i++)
- 	    {
- 	            cout << a[i] << " ";
- 	    }
-		cout << endl;
+		vector<int> b = {1, 2, 3, 4, 5};

+		//More code...

  	    return 0;
  }
  ```

-## Range-Based For Statement
+## Range-Based `for` Loops

-When learning the C++ language, a common, dangerous pitfall for many novice programmers when using a conditional `for` statement occurs when a target block of memory is over-indexed and the program attempts to manipulate or read data outside the boundaries of the target block.
-C++11 is kind to neglectful (or lazy) programmers by providing new support of the `for` statement with the boundary protecting range-based for statements.
+When learning the C++ language, a common, dangerous pitfall for many novice programmers when using a conditional `for` loop occurs when the program tries to access a block of memory that is "out of bounds".

-###How can I use a range-based for statement?

-Unfortunately, range-based for loops have delayed support in standard compilers.
-For instance, only GCC 4.6 and later versions support range-based for loops and your code will result in compilation errors and undesired results if used on incompatible versions.
+This usually leads to a frustrating segfault or compiler error, but may lead to more devious behavior by the program that may be difficult to debug.
+C++11 is kind to neglectful (or lazy) programmers by providing new support of the `for` statement with the boundary protecting range-based `for` loops.

 ###When do I use a range-based for statement?

-You should consider using a range-based for statement whenever your for statement relies on iterating through each element of a valid range expression.
+You should consider using a range-based for statement whenever your for loop relies on iterating through each element of a valid range expression.
 Continue reading for accepted range expressions.

 ###Syntax for a Range-For Statement